BSE LiveNov 25, 16:01

-Policies mentioned at (a) and (b) above are available on the website at the following link: http://www.mahindra.com/resources/FY19/AnnualReport.zip
+Policies mentioned at (a) and (b) above are available on the website and can be accessed in the Governance section at the Web-link: https://www.mahindra.com/investors/reports-and-filings.

 The Members of the Board of the Company are afforded many opportunities to familiarise themselves with the Company, its Management and its operations.
 The Directors are provided with all the documents to enable them to have a better understanding of the Company, its various operations and the industry in which it operates.

 All the Independent Directors of the Company are made aware of their roles and responsibilities at the time of their appointment through a formal letter of appointment, which also stipulates various terms and conditions of their engagement.

 Executive Directors and Senior Management provide an overview of the operations and familiarize the new NonExecutive Directors on matters related to the Company''s values and commitments.
 They are also introduced to the organization structure, constitution of various committees, board procedures, risk management strategies, etc.